If you’re a gold bug, there’s reason to celebrate. The yellow metal hasn’t looked as good an investment in over six years.

 Here’s the catch…

 I believe gold’s next bull market will be ferocious.
 And it could take off sooner, rather than later.
-Should the bull start to rage, if history is any guide, investors could potentially make hundreds to thousands of percent in gains.
+Should the bull start to rage, if history is any guide, investors could potentially make large gains.
 If you want to make the most money, you need to back the right miners.

 And yes, you could focus on gold producers.
 But I don’t think it’s the right time to back them.
 And, given the share price charts above, it seems like a lot of people agree with me.
 Gold needs to climb higher before the producers turn around for the best.
 And while you could miss out on some of their biggest gains if the yellow metal pushes higher, don’t lose any sleep over this.